maheshbabuboyidapu-alt/DSA-Problems-/README.md

 Currently solving problem-solving challenges daily while studying for 5th semester exams.
 Building strong logical foundation on mobile before diving into actual Data Structures & Algorithms.
 Working toward 10-problem milestone to demonstrate consistency and readiness for DSA mastery.
+7 of 10 problems complete.
 Ready to scale exponentially once laptop is acquired and DSA phase begins.

 ## Notes for Recruiters